 We all have our own ideas about exercise: what "counts" as a workout, how much we need to do, and how it benefits us.
 But some of those ideas are flat our wrong (or simply misguided).
 If you're exercising and not seeing the results you had hoped for, it could be that you're missing out on these eight truths about exercise.
-Now they may be hard to hear, but trust that I'm sharing them with you for good reasons.
+They may be hard to hear, but trust that I'm sharing them with you for good reasons.
 Understanding these realities will only make the habit of exercise easier for you—and help you get even better results from your efforts.

-Working out will always feel hard.
+1. Working out will always feel difficult.

-Not every movement or activity counts as exercise.
+2. Not every movement or activity counts as exercise.

-One workout may not undo a sedentary lifestyle.
+3. One workout may not undo a sedentary lifestyle.

-You're not burning as many calories as you think.
+4. You're not burning as many calories as you think.

 "Burn up to 800 calories an hour!"
-How often do you see phrases like that advertised on workout DVDs, group classes, and other fitness products?
+How often do you see phrases like that advertised on workout DVDs, group classes and other fitness products?
 The truth is, most of these numbers are seriously inflated, and the average person won't burn a fraction of that claim.
 This is the case for treadmills, stationary bikes and other cardio machines, too.
-Those "calorie burn" screens can be off by 30% or more.
-SparkPeople tries to be a little more conservative with the numbers we use on our Fitness Tracker, but just remember that calculators/trackers are estimates.
-When it comes to weight loss, you're better off with a conservative approach to calorie burn.
-Assume you're actually burning fewer calories than a tracker or machine says you are.
-A better way to gauge what you're really burning is by wearing your own heart rate monitor.
-While a general fitness tracker would tell me that an hour of Spinning burned some 600+ calories, my HRM (using my gender, weight, and actual heart rate during the workout) showed closer to 400.
-That's a big difference that could really affect one's weight loss.
+Those "calorie burn" screens can be off by 30 percent or more—they're nothing more than estimates.

-It won't allow you to eat whatever you want.
+5. It won't allow you to eat whatever you want.

 A walk around the block doesn't earn you a brownie.
-That yoga class doesn’t mean it's OK to indulge in an ice cream sundae this weekend.
+That yoga class doesn’t mean it's okay to indulge in an ice cream sundae this weekend.
 How often do you "reward" yourself for working out by undoing most of your efforts with one or more dietary splurges?
-Remember, exercise really doesn't burn as many calories as people assume it does, so a single workout—even a rigorous one—won't come close to offsetting just ONE big splurge.
+Remember, exercise really doesn't burn as many calories as people assume it does, so a single workout—even a rigorous one—won't come close to offsetting just one big splurge.
 Yet I know many people who justify their food choices by saying "I worked out today."
 If weight loss is your goal, you have to keep these splurges in check; otherwise, you'll be fighting a losing battle and never really get ahead in the calorie equation.

-Exercise alone won't change your body.
+6. Exercise alone won't change your body.

-You have to do it forever.
+7. You have to do it forever.

 A lot of people don't like to exercise, but they manage to stick with it in order to lose weight.
 Once they reach that goal, it becomes easier to slack off and then lose the habit entirely.
 But whether your goal is to lose weight, look better, improve your health, or just plain feel good, you're only going to reach—and maintain—that result by continuing to exercise after you reach that goal.
 The benefits of exercise are quickly lost, too.
 You actually lose your strength and endurance far faster than it took to build up (unfair, right?).
 You can lose muscle strength in just a couple weeks off from pumping iron, and cardiovascular endurance?
-It starts diminishing when you rest just 2 days!
+It starts diminishing when you rest just two days!
 This is why it's important to find a routine that you enjoy and can stick with for the long haul.

-Routine is the exercise enemy.
+8. Routine is the exercise enemy.